atan009/vimrc/README.md

 	set copyindent "use existing indents for new indents set preserveindent "save as much indent structure as possible

-For more detailed explaination, check on [The Vim Editor: Indenting Source Code] (http://vim.wikia.com/wiki/Indenting_source_code)
+For more detailed explaination on tabs, check on [The Vim Editor: Indenting Source Code] (http://vim.wikia.com/wiki/Indenting_source_code)

 ####For UI Config (User Interface Configuration):